Brainlabs-Digital/Google-Ads-Scripts/README.md

 We love two things about open-sourcing our scripts:

-1. We give you the tools to become PPC superheroes!
+1. We give you the tools to become PPC superheroes.
-2. We get feedback on our scripts in order to improve them!
+2. We get feedback on our scripts in order to improve them.

 Before diving in, we recommend reading this introduction to [why Google Ads scripts are awesome](https://www.brainlabsdigital.com/why-scripts-are-awesome/) and how to use them.